dogweather/forkful/content/en/ruby/html-and-the-web/downloading-a-web-page.md

   \ Programmers do it to parse the data, scrape information, or monitor changes\u2026"
 lastmod: '2024-03-13T22:45:00.549724-06:00'
 model: gpt-4-1106-preview
-summary: "Downloading a web page means grabbing the HTML content from the internet.\
+summary: Downloading a web page means grabbing the HTML content from the internet.
-  \ Programmers do it to parse the data, scrape information, or monitor changes\u2026"
 title: Downloading a web page
 weight: 42
 ---